How to Buy, Use and Maintain Heat Pumps for Greater Heat Pump Efficiency. Comparison of the Major Types of Heat Pumps.

 Split-ductless heat pumps, also called “mini-split heat pumps” have the basic components of whole house split system heat pumps but do not use heating ducts.
 An outdoor unit, normally resting on the ground, contains a compressor/condenser which produces and pumps heated or cooled refrigerant to from one to four inside units, which are mounted to walls in different rooms.
 Each inside unit produces warm air in winter and cool air in summer to heat or cool the room it is in.
 They are sometimes chosen because not all of the rooms need to be cooled or because they can be turned off in rooms that are not being used.
 Since they have no ductwork, they do not have the energy loss associated with HVAC ducts, which has several causes.
 This loss is very significant in some homes, especially if the ductwork was designed for forced air heat.
 They must be mounted high on walls, and some homeowners don’t like their appearance.

-Like conventional whole house heat pumps, they draw energy from the outdoor air to heat the home, so the warmer the outdoor temperature the more energy efficient they are.
+Like conventional whole house heat pumps, they use energy taken from the outdoor air to heat the home, so the warmer the outdoor temperature the more energy efficient they are.
 Also, they cannot heat the home when the outside air temperature is below about 35°F. Most have electric resistance heating strips for very cold days.
-When cooling the home, they release energy into the outdoor air so the hotter it is outside the more energy they use to cool the home.
+When cooling the home, they release energy into the outdoor air, so the hotter it is outdoors, the more electricity they use to cool the home.

 Mini-split heat pump systems are growing in popularity, mainly in homes with no HVAC ducts.
 They can heat or cool an entire house if the house is not large and the climate is moderate.
 Each indoor unit has its own thermostat, so different rooms can be set at different temperatures and the units can be turned off for periods of the day to save energy.
 A possible problem is that in some places there are no qualified installers or repair persons.